Skip to content

 Many summaries stop too early.
 Book 24 gives Laertes, the old father in the orchard, and the danger of civil revenge.
 It shows that return creates new problems even as it heals old ones.

-The Home Pack ($19) includes 7-day and 14-day reading plans built around these books.
+The Home Pack ($19) includes a five-evening route built around these books.

 Questions people ask